skip to Main Content

 Guided Hikes | Exhibits | Workshops | Food Vendors | Native Plant Giveaway | Silent Auction

 At Hale Hana Hou, within the preserve, there will be a native plant giveaway, and opportunities to ask the experts about plant propagation, growing, and care.
-Food and beverages will be available for purchase as well as Waikōloa Dry Forest merchandise including t-shirts featuring this year’s beautiful artwork.
+The Dusty Donkey Emporium will have a pop-up thrift shop, and food and beverages will be available for purchase.
+Waikōloa Dry Forest merchandise including t-shirts and stickers featuring this year’s beautiful artwork will be available at the informational booth near the preserve entrance.

-Guided tours of the forest will be offered by our friends at Hawai’i Forest & Trail every hour.
+Our friends at Hawaii Forest & Trail will offer guided tours of the forest every hour.
 HFT’s knowledgeable guides have become ambassadors of our forest and helped collect millions of native seeds through their weekly giveback tour that visits the Waikōloa Dry Forest Preserve.
-Hiking, exploration, and self-guided tours are always an option!
+Hiking, exploration, and self-guided tours are encouraged and docents will be available to help orient guests and answer questions.

-Throughout the day we’ll have several free workshops including a presentation two Native Planting workshops presented by the Big island Invasive Species Committee and Forestry and Wildlife.
+We’ll have several free workshops throughout the day, including two Native Planting workshops presented by the Big Island Invasive Species Committee and the Hawaiʻi Division of Forestry and Wildlife.
 Registration for two workshops is required, all others are open to all.

 Back To Top